 I too added by saying “that would be too much and just wastage of food.”

 Realizing from our guidance and advise, she restricted the menu to Honey glazed Ham to be served with Pear and saffron chutney to give an Indian touch.
-Next would be Beef Wellington with mashed potato and white truffle shavings, followed by a Roasted turkey served with Cider and walnuts, and finally to give it the French touch the infamous Quiche Lorraine.
+Next would be Beef Wellington with mashed potato and white truffle shavings, followed by a Roasted turkey served with Cider and walnuts, and finally to give it the French touch the famous Quiche Lorraine.

 Of course the tradition of a boro din er Cake from Nahums will be added to the bonanza.